The S.U. Carburetter

 >Needle correction

-Once the new dimensions have been established either an existing book needle should be found or an experimental one made to suit.
-The test should now be repeated using the revised needle with the jet set for tickover.
-This will show up any unexpected fuel discharge characteristics which may have resulted from any large variations of jet drop necessary to obtain the desired results with the initial needle.
-Should this be the case it will be necessary to carry out further tuning using the revised needle as a datum.
+Once the new dimensions are established, either an existing book needle should be found or an experimental needle made.
+Repeat the test with the revised needle and the jet set for tickover.
+This will reveal any unexpected fuel discharge characteristics due to significant jet drop variations.
+If necessary, further tuning using the revised needle as a datum should be carried out.

-Part load figures are best checked by running a series of partial loops at road load, 3/4 load, 1/2 load and 1/4 load and various engine speeds, the variations in fuel flow being made by adjusting the jet setting either above or below the idling position (see Fig. 29).
-All these tests should be carried out using hand controlled ignition and complete air intake and exhaust systems.
+Part-load performance is best evaluated by running a series of partial loops at road load (3/4, 1/2, and 1/4 load) at various engine speeds, adjusting the jet setting above or below the idling position (see Fig. 29).
+All tests should be conducted with hand-controlled ignition and complete air intake and exhaust systems.

 tech

-So far it has been assumed that either an engine test brake or a roller dynamo meter is available for the purpose of needle determination.
-In either of these cases it is a comparatively simple matter to measure piston lift and jet drop.
+It has been assumed that either an engine test brake or a roller dynamometer is available for needle determination.
+In both cases, measuring piston lift and jet drop is relatively straightforward.

-A very effective method of checking piston lift is by means of a rod inserted in a hole drilled vertically through the suction chamber cap.
-This is then cut off flush with the top of the cap while the piston is resting on the carburetter bridge.
-Care must be taken to ensure that this rod does not introduce undue friction.
-When this method is used on fully dust proofed carburetters, which are internally drilled to allow equalization of air pressure between the damping chamber and the inside of the suction chamber, it is important that air is not allowed to escape past the indicator.
-A serious leak here will reduce the pressure difference across the piston, but an adequate seal can usually -be made by use of a little oil on the rod.
+One effective method of checking piston lift is to insert a rod into a hole drilled vertically through the suction chamber cap, then cut the rod off flush with the top of the cap while the piston is resting on the carburettor bridge.
+Care must be taken to ensure that the rod does not introduce undue friction.
+For fully dustproofed carburetters, which are internally drilled to equalize air pressure between the damping chamber and the suction chamber interior, it is crucial that air does not escape past the indicator.
+A small amount of oil on the rod usually provides an adequate seal.
 The principle is shown in Fig. 30.

-Many instances occur of the necessity for tuning vehicles when neither test bed nor dynamometer is available.
-In such cases satisfactory results can be obtained by road testing, during which the jet position can be ascertained through the movement of the jet control cable.
-Measuring the life of the carburetter piston, however, presents a rather more difficult problem.
+In cases where neither a test bed nor a dynamometer is available, satisfactory results can be obtained by road testing, during which the jet position can be observed via the movement of the jet control cable.
+However, measuring piston lift in the field is more challenging.

-A very satisfactory solution is the use of a manometer using a liquid of low specific gravity (such as paraffin), one side being connected to the piston damper cap by means of a small bore tube (see Fig. 31).
-Movement of the piston rod displaces the air in the connecting tube and thence the liquid in the manometer.
-The bore of the glass tube used for the- manometer can be chosen to give the desired magnification of piston movement.
-As the car is driven so will the underbonnet temperature vary, thus altering the volume of air in the connecting tube.
-Provision must therefore be made for the instrument to be 'zeroed' at any time and this is achieved by the insertion of an external valve in the air tube.
-Before taking a reading of piston lift it is only necessary to release the accelerator pedal (allowing the piston to fall on to the bridge of the carburetter) and to momentarily open the air valve allowing the manometer to return to its zero position.
+A very satisfactory solution is to use a manometer with a liquid of low specific gravity (such as paraffin), with one side connected to the piston damper cap via a small-bore tube (see Fig. 31).
+Movement of the piston rod displaces the air in the tube and then the liquid in the manometer.
+The bore of the glass tube can be selected to provide the desired magnification of piston movement.
+Since underbonnet temperature varies with driving, altering the air volume in the tube, the instrument must be zeroed periodically via an external valve in the air tube.
+Before taking a reading, release the accelerator (allowing the piston to fall onto the carburettor bridge) and briefly open the air valve to reset the manometer.

 tech tech